-OnSIP offers 2 paid pricing plans:
+OnSIP offers two paid pricing plans and one free plan:

 OnSIP and Nextiva both offer hosted PBX features that have become mainstays in the market.
-Each company has auto attendants, busy lamp field, call parking, ring groups, Music on Hold, voicemail to email, ACD queues, conference bridges, HD voice, and call forwarding as part of their platforms.
+Each company has auto attendants, busy lamp field, call parking, ring groups, Music on Hold, voicemail to email, ACD queues, conference bridges, HD VoIP, and call forwarding as part of their platforms.

 - Call Monitor - Queue supervisors can listen in (in real-time) on any agent who is on a call.
 Neither the agent nor the caller will know the supervisor is listening.

 - Call Whisper - While listening in on a call, queue supervisors can speak to the agent without the caller hearing.

 - Call Barge - Supervisors can 'barge' into a call and speak to both the agent and customer simultaneously.